-QlikView is a popular business discovery platform which allows all the organizational users to do self-services BI.
+QlikView is a popular business discovery platform that allows all the organizational users to do self-service BI.
 By using QlikView, you can analyze and visualize the data, their relationships, and use those analyses to make decisions.
 It can retrieve data from various sources along with files and relational databases.
 If any data source is too large for QlikView memory, then it can directly connect with that data source.
 QlikView compresses the data and keeps in memory so that multiple users can use it instantly for analysis purpose.

 Though datasets are large, QlikView can analyze and grasp the overall picture, find connections between data, and provide insights of data.
-QlikView works the same way as human brain works.
-Just like human brain, QlikView also provides associative connections between data getting processed.
+QlikView works the same way as the human brain works.
+Just like a human brain, QlikView also provides associative connections between data getting processed.

 Moreover, it also contains few more components like QlikView Management Console and QlikView User Access.
 All these components contribute and help QlikView to design and develop applications.

 Before digging into its architecture, let us first explore all its components to know how and why they are used